Shipbuilding

 IMPORTANT:

-The AEMT Codes of Pracice are being replaced with our provisional codes of practice at the end of 2025.
-Members will be asked to demonstrate compliance with these codes by 2027.
-The Secretariat and Council are preparing for this transition, ensuring members have the support, resources and tools needed to comply.
+The AEMT Codes of Pracice have been replaced with our new codes of practice launched at the end of 2025.
+Members are now being asked to demonstrate compliance with these codes by 2027.
+If you're a member, click here to complete your self-assessment form.

 Find out more